Shirish2004/Vegetation-Segmentation/README.md

 # Dataset
 The dataset has been adapted from the IDD-Segmentation, and to prepare one of your own, you could follow the comments mentioned in the scripts or carry your work with stored arrays.
 One can also work with the dataset specifically required for a similar task by cloning this repository and starting their work with the vegetation dataset.

-# Notebooks
+# Notebooks and Scripts
 There are different notebooks in this repository.
 For organization and EDA-related purposes, please have a look at the seg.ipynb file, and for further organization and model building, please follow tf_seg.ipynb.
+Also, look over the dataset_create.py and understand the comments for better reproducibility.

 # Results and inference
 the real_time_inference_sematic_seg.py script shows the implementation of the model in real-time mode.
-The following video is an example.

 ![Screenshot 2023-10-03 085414](https://github.com/Shirish2004/Vegetation-Segmentation/assets/91938605/b9f37233-ae17-4e19-8abb-f1e936a01122)
 ![Screenshot 2023-10-03 085432](https://github.com/Shirish2004/Vegetation-Segmentation/assets/91938605/6d7a6036-e8dd-47a3-9038-59bc66592d66)
 ![Screenshot 2023-10-03 085444](https://github.com/Shirish2004/Vegetation-Segmentation/assets/91938605/af1fd70d-a505-4cc7-94c0-dcbcffa2789a)